TomaSusi/arina-ptycho/README.md

 Initial code provided for the M&M2024 presentation on Wednesday July 31, 2024.

-The open unbinned datasets can be downloaded from:
+The open unbinned datasets (HDF5 files containing calibrated py4DSTEM DataCube objects) can be downloaded from:
-(HDF5 files containing calibrated py4DSTEM DataCube objects.) https://phaidra.univie.ac.at/pfsa/o_2081765/
+https://phaidra.univie.ac.at/pfsa/o_2081765/